-Place a 5BA steel washer over one of the rear crank pins and then push a coupling rod on after it, checking that the two lugs are pointing to the top.
-Connect the front end of the coupling rod to its outside crank using a short crank pin with another 5BA steel washer between the rod and the crank.
-Repeat for the opposite side.
+To begin with, disregard the centre axle and treat the chassis as a 0-4-0 as this makes it easier to find any tight spots in the motion.
+Push a 5BA steel washer over one of the rear crank pins then push the coupling rod on.
+Connect the front end to its outside crank using a short crank pin and another steel washer.
+Repeat for the other side.

-Slowly rotate both front and rear wheels together and feel for any tight spots.
-If it sticks at all, look which side has its outside cranks at or near front or rear dead centre (that is pointing to the front or rear of the chassis).
-On that side remove the front crank pin and check to see how the hole in the coupling rod aligns with the hole in the outside crank.
-You may find that, with the cranks in the position where you felt the tight spot, the hole in the coupling rod is offset to the front or rear of the hole in the crank.
-Slightly elongate the coupling rod hole in this direction with a small round file to stop the coupling rod binding on the short crank pin.
+Slowly rotate the wheels and feel for any tight spots.

+If it sticks at all, look which side has its outside cranks at or near front or rear dead centre (that is pointing to the front or rear of the chassis) and on that side, slightly elongate the front coupling rod hole with a small round file.

 Remove only a very small amount at a time and keep trying it until the wheels rotate freely without any tight spots.
+Now, fit a short crank pin and washer to one side only through the centre hole in the coupling rod and into its outside crank.
+As before, rotate the wheels and check for any tight spots.
+If there are, then this side centre hole will require slightly elongating as before.

+When this is running freely, repeat for the centre hole on the other side.
+In this way, you should end up with all six cranks connected and the wheels running freely.

-Don't forget that a 5BA steel washer should be between the rod and the outside crank on all four cranks.
+Don't forget that a 5BA steel washer should be between the rod and the outside crank on all six cranks.

-Your chassis should look something like this.